jeetkunecoder/grpc-wallet/README.md

 ```

 Run the Postgres script to create and populate the DB.
-In the terminal, go to betpawa-wallet/src/main/resources and execute:
+In the terminal, cd into grpc-wallet/src/main/resources and execute:
 ```
 psql -h localhost -U postgres -f wallet-schema.sql
 ```